Pleasure: Definition

+Related concepts

 The concept of pleasure is similar but not identical to the concepts of well-being and of happiness.
 These terms are used in overlapping ways, but their meanings tend to come apart in technical contexts like philosophy or psychology.
 Pleasure refers to a certain type of experience while well-being is about what is good for a person.
 Many philosophers agree that pleasure is good for a person and therefore is a form of well-being.
 But there may be other things besides or instead of pleasure that constitute well-being, like health, virtue, knowledge or the fulfillment of desires.
-On some conceptions, happiness is identified with "the individual’s balance of pleasant over unpleasant experience".
+On some conceptions, happiness is identified with "the individual's balance of pleasant over unpleasant experience".
 Life satisfaction theories, on the other hand, hold that happiness involves having the right attitude towards one's life as a whole.
 Pleasure may have a role to play in this attitude, but it is not identical to happiness.

 Pleasure is closely related to value, desire, motivation and right action.
 There is broad agreement that pleasure is valuable in some sense.
-Axiological hedonists hold that pleasure is the only thing that has intrinsic value.
-Many desires are concerned with pleasure.
-Psychological hedonism is the thesis that all our actions aim at increasing pleasure and avoiding pain.
-Freud's pleasure principle ties pleasure to motivation and action by holding that there is a strong psychological tendency to seek pleasure and to avoid pain.
-Classical utilitarianism connects pleasure to ethics in stating that whether an action is right depends on the pleasure it produces: it should maximize the sum-total of pleasure.